dymmond/esmerald/docs/en/docs/scheduler/scheduler.md

 the application, the `AsyncIOScheduler`.

 !!!
 Note
-    This is for representation and explanation purposes as the EsmeraldScheduler cannot be instantiated, instead, expects parameters being sent upon creating an Ravyn application.
+    This is for representation and explanation purposes as the RavynAPIExceptionScheduler cannot be instantiated, instead, expects parameters being sent upon creating an Ravyn application.

 ```python hl_lines="4"